Lantana camara: Etymology

 The name Lantana derives from the Latin name of the wayfaring tree Viburnum lantana, the flowers of which closely resemble Lantana.

-Camara is derived from Greek, meaning 'arched', 'chambered', or 'vaulted'.
+Camara is derived from an indigenous Brazilian name for this, and several other plants.

 Distribution and habitat

 The native range of Lantana camara is Central and South America; however, it has become naturalised in around 60 tropical and sub-tropical countries worldwide.
 It is found frequently in east and southern Africa, where it occurs at altitudes below 2000 m, and often invades previously disturbed areas such as logged forests and areas cleared for agriculture.

 L. camara has also spread across the areas of Africa, Southern Europe, such as Spain and Portugal, and also the Middle East, India, tropical Asia, Australia, New Zealand, and the US, as well as many Atlantic, Pacific and Indian Ocean islands.
 It has become a significant weed in Sri Lanka after escaping from the Royal Botanical Gardens in 1926.
 Lantanas were brought to Australia as an ornamental garden plant in 1841, which spread and escaped domestic cultivation and became established in the wild within 20 years.
 They were brought to India by the British around 200 years ago, which then spread and became invasive there as well.
+A national-level monitoring in 2023 found that L. camara has invaded around 50% of the natural areas in India.

 It was introduced into the Philippines from Hawaii as part of an exchange program between the United States and the Philippines; however, it managed to escape and has become naturalized in the islands.
 It has also been introduced to the whole southern US, from California to North Carolina, and is considered hardy in US Department of Agriculture zones 10 and 11.

 The range of L. camara is still increasing, shown by the fact that it has invaded many islands on which it was not present in 1974, including the Galapagos Islands, Saipan and the Solomon Islands.
 There is also evidence that L. camara is still increasing its range in areas where it has been established for many years, such as East Africa, Australia and New Zealand.
 The ability of L. camara to rapidly colonise areas of land which have been disturbed has allowed it to proliferate in countries where activities such as logging, clearance for agriculture and forest fires are common.
 In contrast, in countries with large areas of intact primary forest, the distribution of L. camara has been limited.